 The information obtained is analysed and combined into third-party proprietary credit metrics that predicts the likelihood of business failure in the next 12 months which the Department will use for the assessment.

 If the financial risk is determined as unacceptable based upon the original assessment, Tenderers will not fail the EFS checks at this stage.
 The Department will issue a Financial Viability Risk Assessment Tool (FVRAT) document to the Tenderer for completion.
-The Tender must complete and return the document with a copy of the financial accounts for the last two financial years.
+The Tenderer must complete and return the document with a copy of the financial accounts for the last two financial years.
 Where a Tenderer has a Parent Company, completion of the FVRAT and submission of Financial Accounts must be completed for the Parent Company.

 Accounts should comprise of the Profit and Loss Account (P&L) and Balance Sheet (BS), and if included in a Tenderer’s financial accounts, a Cash Flow Statement (or equivalents).
 Where the Tenderer is not required to publish a P&L and / or Balance Sheet with Companies House, the Tenderer must provide them to the Department.